Browns' Deshaun Watson suspended 11 games, fined $5 million - WHIZ News

 Along with his $5 million fine, the league and Browns are donating $1 million each to a fund that will support nonprofit organizations across the country to educate young people on “healthy relationships, promote education and prevention of sexual misconduct and assault, support survivors, and related causes.”

 Watson can practice until the suspension begins on Aug.
 30, but coach Kevin Stefanski said he will not play in any preseason games.
-He won’t be allowed to return to the team’s facility until Nov.
-28.
+He won’t be allowed to return to the team’s facility until Oct.
+10, roughly halfway through the suspension.
+Watson can begin practicing again on Nov.
+18 and be reinstated two weeks later.

 Attorney Tony Buzbee, who represents all 24 women who sued Watson, was critical of the NFL’s handling of the case and settlement.